fabmlk/php-oauth-lib-rs/README.md

     RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

 That will make `HTTP_AUTHORIZATION` available in `$_SERVER`.
-If you use some framework it may already take care of this.
+If you use some framework it may already take care of this for you.